 Most people describe the effects as gentle and gradual rather than immediate or intense.
 The distinctive bitter taste is a characteristic feature that some find unpleasant but manageable when smoking or brewing as tea.

-Individual responses vary significantly.
+Start with small amounts to gauge your personal response.
 Always consult healthcare professionals before use, especially if you take medications or have existing health conditions1.

 Calea zacatechichi is reputed for inducing vivid dreams and heightening dream recall, making it a plant of interest for dream enthusiasts and researchers.